-Control Center Alerts Overview¶
+Control Center Alerts for Confluent Platform¶

 Control Center enables you to detect anomalous events in the monitoring data and configure alerts to occur when those events are detected.
 For example, you can detect when a cluster goes down and configure an email to be sent.